Our Story ( in short)

 The redacted paragraph

 To go back a step, all of this almost didn’t happen.
-While cooking was always big in our relationship, before we really took the big leaps into it, we did what we could to become parents.
-We later found out that both of us have medical conditions ( what a pair!), and it wasn’t to be.
-We took some time to recover, particularly Mrs A, who had taken a daily shot to the stomach for weeks to get to that point, and now had to deal with the truly big blow days later.
+While cooking was always big in our relationship, before we really took the big leaps into it, we did everything we could to become parents.
+We later found out that both of us have medical conditions ( what a pair!), and it wasn’t meant to be.
+We took some time to recover, particularly Mrs A, who had taken a 6 inch needle to the stomach, every day , for weeks… just to get to that point, only to have the doctors deal us the truly big blow days later.
 And it was Christmas time!

 The virtual guest

 Wasting little time, our first restaurant was opened within a couple of months of her return to Cebu and we literally had one table, one wok and cousin Cha-Cha to help us out.
 A few other cousins dropped in to wait tables after their day at school.
 I was the only customer for a whole month, coming home (as we lived above this decidedly hole in the wall restaurant), I pretended to be a customer and they pretended not to know me.
 I was a good tipper too.